abhikkonar05/SmartInvest-AI-Investment-Research-Agent/DECISIONS.md

 I preferred showing real product workflows and generated research output over adding fabricated testimonials, customer counts, or company logos.
 This keeps the page aligned with the assignment's emphasis on honest product presentation.

-2. One trade-off made under the time limit
+2. One trade-off you made under the time limit, and what you’d do with a real week

 I prioritized **the core research experience, dashboard UI, responsive layout, and product interactions** instead of adding a large number of animations and marketing sections.